-Back to the future

-How combining the best of the past with the very latest technology has created the best for the future
+Back to the future: how combining the best of the past with the very latest technology has created the best for the future

-BRIEF HISTORY OF CONVEYOR BELTS Primitive conveyors have been around since 1790.
-The invention of vulcanised rubber in 1844 was a significant milestone.
+A BRIEF HISTORY OF CONVEYOR BELTS

+Primitive conveyors have been around since 1790, writes Leslie David.
+The invention of vulcanized rubber in 1844 was a significant milestone.
 In 1892, Thomas Robins began a series of inventions that led to the development of a conveyor system used for carrying coal, ores and other products.
-In 1901, Sandvik invented all-steel conveyor belts.
+In 1901, Sandvik invented allsteel conveyor belts.
 Shortly after this, in 1905, Irish-born mining engineer Richard Sutcliffe invented the first rubber conveyor belts for use in underground coalmines.
 They revolutionized the mining industry, rapidly replacing men and pit ponies that had, until then, been pulling and pushing heavily laden carts on rail tracks.
 Since those formative years, conveyors have become essential equipment across a wide spectrum of different industries.
 As with any kind of production line, reliability and efficiency is of critical importance.
 The very first conveyor belts were made using what would now be regarded as a very primitive form of rubber that was sensitive to temperature changes, becoming rigid and brittle in cold environments and literally melting in hot conditions.
-The rubber covered a single-ply jute or hemp (sackcloth) or cotton fabric carcass, usually joined together by what is now termed as a 'finger splice' jointing method.
-Apart from not being particularly strong, their inherent weakness was that moisture penetration would cause the jute or cotton to rot.
+The rubber covered a single-ply jute or hemp (sackcloth) or cotton fabric carcass.
+Apart from not being particularly strong, the inherent weakness of cotton and jute fabrics was that moisture penetration would cause the fabric to rot.
+To retain as much tensile strength as possible, belts were joined together using what is now termed as a 'finger splice' jointing method.

-The invention of nylon in 1935 by American scientist W.H Carothers and the first commercial polyester fiber, developed by a group of British scientists in 1941, led to the gradual replacement of cotton plies with the much stronger and more durable nylon and polyester fabric plies most commonly used nowadays.
-Over broadly the same period, natural rubber

-(NR) was replaced with synthetic rubber, most commonly in the form of Styrene- Butadiene rubber (SBR) and Nitrile rubber (NBR) because of its far greater adaptability and durability.
+The invention of nylon in 1935 by American scientist W.H Carothers and the first commercial polyester fibre, developed by a group of British scientists in 1941, led to the gradual replacement of cotton plies with the much stronger and more durable nylon and polyester fabric plies most commonly used nowadays.
+Over broadly the same period, natural rubber (NR) was replaced with synthetic rubber, most commonly in the form of Styrene-Butadiene rubber (SBR) and Nitrile rubber (NBR) because of its far greater adaptability and durability.
 The modern day conveyor belt had been born.